YuriODev/python-st-ignatius-04-string-manipulation/examples/README.md

 </details>

-## Problem 18: Find and Replace Substring
+## Example 18: Find and Replace Substring

 **Problem:** Given a string, find a specified substring and replace it with a new one.
 The user enters the string, the substring to replace, and the new string.
 Consider the case of replacing all substrings.
 Also, consider the case when the substring to be replaced is not present (print is impossible).